Skip to content

 • For test2.py, since there is no requirements.txt in the same folder, Bruin goes up one level in the tree and finds folder1/requirements.txt.

-• Similarly, requirements.txt in the main folder used for test3.py since none of folder6, folder5 and folder4 have any requirements.txt files.
+• Similarly, requirements.txt in the main folder is used for test3.py since none of folder6, folder5 and folder4 have any requirements.txt files.

 Python versions